-In January and February of this year we signed leases for two workshops, one courtyard garden and one allotment garden in the centre of Abbotsbury, a historic Ilchester Estate village on the Jurassic Coast in West Dorset, England.
+In January and February of 2021 we moved to two workshops, one courtyard garden and one allotment garden in a village on the Jurassic Coast of Dorset, England.

 We refurbished the old artisan buildings to make them light, white, bright and clean, installed all the equipment and facilities we needed for skincare manufacture, and began making all the stock we need for the forthcoming season.
 We look forward to reopening the online retail shop and restarting our wholesale dispatches at the end of this month, April 2021.